abcorrea/powerlifted/autoresearch.md

 malloc/free (much of it JoinHashEntry per-key set alloc + JoinRule teardown/clean_up ~6.7%).
 Genome is still ~47% of the suite.

-**Remaining candidate levers (all higher-risk / uncertain — not yet cracked):**
-(1) JoinHashEntry is a per-key `flat_hash_set<Fact>` — many small-set allocs +
-teardown churn each eval; a small_vector-with-linear-dedup would cut allocs for small entries but risks O(n²) on large ones (needs the entry-size distribution to be mostly-small; unverified).
-(2) reached_facts/JoinHashEntry store ~100-byte Facts with dead achievers — a set-of-fact-indices would shrink slots but adds a lp.facts indirection per compare that may offset the cache win; also needs phmap heterogeneous hashing.
-NB JoinHashEntry MUST keep snapshot costs (run 9 lesson), so it can't be pure indices.
-(3) shrinking Fact via a uint32 small_vector size_type — broad but touches successor-gen (GroundAtom/Table) too.
+**Remaining candidate levers:**
+(1) ~~JoinHashEntry as a small_vector/vector~~ — **CLOSED (run 18).** Instrumented
+entry sizes: tiny (28% empty, 72% size-1, max ≤16, avg fan-out 0.76), so a
+per-key `flat_hash_set` is mostly overhead and dedup can't cause O(n²).
+BUT swapping it for a vector moves the counter +433K and regresses time ~27%: the set iterates partners in HASH order, a vector in INSERTION order, and that order change alters recorded achievers + the production trajectory (h^add value still order-independent, so plan costs hold and the gate passes — but the invariant "reordering must not change achievers" is violated, and h^ff guidance degrades).
+The set's iteration order is load-bearing; it cannot be replaced by a cheaper structure without replicating phmap's exact iteration order.
+This is also the real explanation for run 9 (it was never the dedup).
+(2) reached_facts as a set-of-fact-indices would shrink slots but adds an lp.facts indirection per compare that likely offsets the cache win; needs phmap heterogeneous hashing;
+uncertain.
+(3) shrinking Fact via a uint32 small_vector size_type — broad but the
+dominant costs (phmap SIMD probing, arg hashing) are size-independent, so the expected gain is modest, and it touches successor-gen (GroundAtom/Table).
+Neither (2) nor (3) is clearly positive-EV.

+**Status:** the accessible grounder optimization space is thoroughly explored.
+7 clean wins, ~20% cumulative (validated contemporaneously vs the run-1 baseline, 28.5s→22.8s, all 6 rounds 19.75–20.61%).
+The remaining hot time is irreducible flat_hash SIMD probing + real join/product output.
+Micro-opts (runs 12–14, 17) are all sub-noise; structural levers are closed or uncertain.

 **Method note:** borderline ~2.0x confidence on 8 rounds is often optimistic — pool 12–16 rounds before committing.
 Watch for two recurring transients on this